MCCTeam/Minecraft-Console-Client/README.md

 [![Appveyor build status](https://ci.appveyor.com/api/projects/status/github/ORelio/Minecraft-Console-Client?branch=Indev)](https://ci.appveyor.com/project/ORelio/minecraft-console-client)

-Minecraft Console Client is a lightweight app allowing you to connect to any Minecraft server, send commands and receive text messages in a fast and easy way without having to open the main Minecraft game.
+Minecraft Console Client(MCC) is a lightweight app allowing you to connect to any Minecraft server, send commands and receive text messages in a fast and easy way without having to open the main Minecraft game.
 It also provides various automation for administration and other purposes.

 ## Download